 As our clients come to us to help fill these jobs, we have to continuously develop increasingly creative solutions to fill the positions they need, and quickly.
 Subsequently, staying up-to-date on trends is imperative to our client's success.
 Going into 2020, you cannot have strong conversations with your client or prospective clients without mentioning the Human Cloud.

-The Human Cloud can be viewed either as a disruptor or as an opportunity.
+As far as recruitment trends in the Life Science industry go, the Human Cloud can be viewed either as a disruptor or as an opportunity.
 But no matter what industry you are in, you have no choice but to embrace it.
 According to Staffing Industry Analysts companies spent at least $47 billion globally on The Human Cloud.
 So how does this affect the Life Sciences Industry?

 Bringing the “Human” to Human Cloud in the Life Sciences Industry